fgouteroux/acme-manager/README.md

 The client start with reading the config file, check certificates from acme manager server and deploy them.
 It regulary check if certificate have been renewed/changed and redeploy them.

+Local certificate deployment are controlled by `certificate_deploy` in common block.

+It is also possible to execute a custom command once certificate have been generated/revoked wih `cmd_enabled`.

 The client start a webserver to expose some metrics.